 Those that are looking for more adventure can take a 2-day, 3-day or longer Grand Canyon rafting trip.
 Not sure which Grand Canyon trip is best for you, give us a call.
 We’ll answer your questions and guide you through the process.
 Find your perfect Colorado river rafting trip.

 Let our Grand Canyon experts help you choose the perfect adventure.

-We’ll get back to you with your best Grand Canyon rafting options.
+We will get back to you with your Grand Canyon Rafting options.

 If you know when you want to raft, book your rafting trip online now!

 1-Day Grand Canyon Rafting Trip Details

 $429 per person (children $343)

 - Price Includes: bus transportation from the Hualapai Lodge to the Colorado River and back, picnic lunch, beverages and snacks.